AseefBandey/Football-Match-Simulator/README.md

 # Football Match Simulator

-This Python program simulates football matches and can be used to generate ucl group stage(Old Version) between teams, generates random scores, determines winners, and maintains a points table.
-It is designed to mimic a football league or tournament, allowing users to input their own list of teams and see the results of simulated matches.
+This Python program simulates a football league where each team plays every other team twice (home & away).
+It generates random match results, updates a points table with goal difference (GD), and ranks teams based on performance.

 ---